Crafting Authenticity: The Beaver Creek Engine Terminal

 The Beaver Creek Terminal: Vision and Foundation

-Set within the highly detailed Beaver Creek O Scale Railroad, the terminal needed to function as a focal point, a home base for motive power and a hub of industrial activity.
-Drawing inspiration from mid-20th-century servicing facilities, Dan and Armando sought to capture the look and feel of a working steam-era engine terminal.
+Set within the highly detailed Beaver Creek O Scale Railroad, the terminal needed to function as a focal point, a home base for motive power, and a hub of industrial activity.
+Dan and Armando drew inspiration from mid-20th-century servicing facilities.
+They aimed to capture the look and feel of a working steam-era engine terminal.

 Their design process began with historical research: period photographs, track plans, and architectural references all informed the overall shape and features of the structure.
 Rather than replicate a single prototype, they synthesized features from several sources to create a plausible yet unique facility, grounded in railroad realism.